tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 "data science" was that it would be nice to figure out what data science involves and how I would teach it.

+The only data science course syllabus that I recall reading is the one from General Assebly in New York, and I haven't read any books with "data science" in the title.
+After I write all this, it'll be fun to compare this with what other people think should be taught.

 ## The mindset
 First, I see data science as a mindset.
 I also see ergonomics (another thing I apparently know a lot about) as a mindset, so it might just be that everything